U.N. appeals for $500 million to get 1 million Syrian children in school

-UNITED NATIONS United Nations education envoy Gordon Brown appealed on Tuesday for $500 million to allow half the two million Syrian children who are refugees in Lebanon, Turkey and Jordan to go to school and offer their families an alternative to fleeing to Europe.
+UNITED NATIONS United Nations education envoy Gordon Brown appealed on Tuesday for $500 million (346 million pounds) to allow half the two million Syrian children who are refugees in Lebanon, Turkey and Jordan to go to school and offer their families an alternative to fleeing to Europe.

 The former British prime minister said the aim was then to get all two million refugee children in school in 2017.